 Moving away from gas would also mean we don’t have to deal with gas projects that threaten to destroy precious environments, such as AGL’s plan to build a gas import terminal in an internationally significant Ramsar wetland.

 The analysis we commissioned was performed by Northmore Gordon – energy consultants with expertise in energy efficiency and electrification.

 Their report found that the Victorian government could gradually implement a set of policies to support electrification and energy efficiency that would enable Victoria to reduce gas consumption enough over the next 10 years.
-This will make new sources of gas supply unnecessary and also allow Victoria to avoid problems caused by falling supply from Bass Strait while also.
+This will make new sources of gas supply unnecessary and also allow Victoria to avoid problems caused by falling supply from Bass Strait.